thomasabishop/eolas/zk/Call_stack.md

 ---
-tags: []
+tags: [memory, javascript]
 ---

 # The call-stack

 A [stack](Stacks.md) data structure that holds the information of the functions called within a program that allows transfer of the application control from these functions to the main process after code inside the functions has been executed.

 ## Example